netxms/netxms-doc/admin/server-management.rst

     - Description
     - Required
   * - TrustedCertificate
-    - Your certificate authority certificate or self generated :term:`CA` certificate.
-If certificate chain for server certificate is longer all upper level certificates should be added to configuration file by adding multiple TrustedCertificate entries.
+    - Certificate issued by certificate authority or self-signed :term:`CA` certificate.
+If certificate chain for server certificate is longer, all upper level certificates should be added to configuration file by adding multiple TrustedCertificate entries.
     - Yes
   * - ServerCertificate
     - Certificate issued by certificate authority.
+This certificate is used to issue agent certificates.
+ServerCertificate parameter also implies that this certificate is trusted by the server when checking agent certificate validity.
     - Yes
   * - ServerCertificatePassword
-    - Issued certificate password
+    - Server certificate password.
-    - Can be omitted for non password certificates
+    - Can be omitted if certificate does not use password.
   * - ServerCertificateKey
-    - Issued certificate key
+    - Server certificate private key.
     - Can be omitted if key is included in server certificate file.

-Possible server variable configuration:
+Server configuration variable settings:

 .. list-table::
   :widths: 50 70 60